Oneus: 2019–2020: Debut and early days

-2021: Devil, Binary Code, and Blood Moon
+2021-2022: Devil, Binary Code, Blood Moon, Trickster, Malus, and Ravn's departure

 On January 19, the group released their first studio album Devil, which consisted of eleven tracks, including the lead single "No Diggity".

 On May 11, their fifth EP Binary Code was released, with the lead single "Black Mirror".
 The EP also contained a rock version of their debut song "Valkyrie".

 It was announced that Oneus would be holding an online and offline concert "Oneus Theatre: Blood Moon" in Seoul from November 6 to 7.
 On November 9, the group released their sixth EP Blood Moon, with the lead single "Luna".
 On November 17, the group earned their first music show win of their career with "Luna" on MBC M's Show Champion.

 On December 21, Oneus released a new collaboration single with Onewe titled "Stay".

-2022–present: Trickster, Malus, Ravn's departure, and Dear.M

 In February 2022, Oneus began their U.S. tour with twelve stops, including major cities such as New York City and Los Angeles and smaller cities such as Wilkes-Barre and Lawrence.
 In April, Oneus announced two stops to continue their Blood Moon tour, holding their third and fourth Japanese concerts with shows in Chiba and Osaka.
 They also announced the release of their seventh EP Trickster on May 17, with the lead single "Bring It On".
 On June 1, RBW released the poster "2022 Oneus Japan 1st Fanmeeting 'Summer'" through ONEUS's official SNS; this was a Japanese fan meeting event that was held on June 25 and July 3.
 On August 16, they announced the upcoming release of their eighth EP, Malus on September 5.
 In October, Oneus announced their first world tour, scheduled to begin on October 29, on which they would travel to Japan and America.
 On October 17, due to reports of inappropriate behavior, RBW announced the temporary suspension of Ravn's activities until a fact check could be completed.
 Later on October 27, RBW announced that after consideration, Ravn had made the decision to voluntarily leave the group, making Oneus a five-member group.

+2023–2024: Pygmalion, La Dolce Vita, Road to Kingdom: Ace of Ace, and special album announcement

 On April 13, 2023, RBW confirmed that Oneus planned to release their ninth EP in early May.
-Later on April 17, Oneus announced their ninth EP Pymaglion, scheduled to release on May 8.
+Later on April 17, Oneus announced their ninth EP Pygmalion, scheduled to release on May 8.
 The EP contains five tracks, including the lead single "Erase Me," and it also marked their first release as a five-member group.
 On September 5, Oneus was announced to release their tenth EP La Dolce Vita on September 26.

 On September 12, they released teaser image to announce their upcoming second world tour with the same name of their tenth EP; this tour was planned to include travel to Japan, Europe, and America.